sup-Udh/Covidm_webapp/blob/contributing.md

 we have provied you with one defualt docker file we are using the node alpine image use the docker cli and build a image with the docker file then you can run the docker file and visit the localhost page

+### Using gitpod

+[Open this repo on gitpod](https://rose-baboon-xp8htqi6.ws-us16.gitpod.io/) signup/login if needed and start with [docker](#using-docker) or go for the normal start one thing you need to take care is the oauth clients.

+happy Coding/hacking!